-Bachelor of Architecture, Carnegie Mellon, College of Fine Arts
+Carnegie Mellon, College of Fine Arts,

-Educated at the Harvard Graduate School of Design and Carnegie Mellon, Crisman conducted post-graduate research as a Fulbright Fellow in the Netherlands.
+Educated at the Harvard Graduate School of Design and Carnegie Mellon University, Crisman conducted post-graduate research as a Fulbright Fellow in the Netherlands.
 A licensed architect and urbanist with over twenty-five years of professional experience, she practiced with firms in Chicago, Cambridge and Hong Kong prior to establishing Crisman+Petrus Architects.
 Her professional work, including the Massachusetts Museum of Contemporary Art (MASS MoCA), the Discovery Museum and Urban Bridges, has been widely published and has received numerous design awards.

-In her design practice, Crisman explores eco-effective design strategies that incorporate complex infrastructure systems, greater land use density, site specificity and community planning.
+In her design practice, Crisman explores eco-effective design strategies that incorporate complex infrastructure systems, greater land use density, site specificity and community engagement.
 She explored these issues in the Urban Bridges project by designing a series of sustainable, high-density bridge buildings over the Massachusetts Turnpike in Boston.
 Crisman began this agenda while transforming a 27-building abandoned industrial complex into the Massachusetts Museum of Contemporary Art (MASS MoCA) with Bruner/Cott & Associates.

-Crisman led a multidisciplinary team of UVA students and diverse community partners to design and fabricate the Learning Barge — a floating, self-sustaining environmental education field station on the Elizabeth River.
-Construction was completed in September 2009 and the Elizabeth River Project, an environmental ngo, offers popular daily field trips are offered to area school children and adults.
+Crisman led a multidisciplinary team of UVA students and community partners to design and fabricate the Learning Barge — a floating, self-sustaining environmental education field station on the Elizabeth River.
+Construction was completed in Fall 2009 and the Elizabeth River Project, an environmental NGO, offers popular daily field trips are offered to area school children and adults.
 The project has received numerous design awards, including the NCARB Prize for Creative Integration of Practice and Education in the Academy, National Student Collaborative Design Award from the American Institute of Landscape Architects, Go Green Honor Award from the James River Green Building Council, and the Youth Council for Sustainable Science and Technology P3 Design Award from the American Institute of Chemical Engineers.
-The Learning Barge team won the US EPA P3 Sustainability Award in a 2007 competition on the National Mall in Washington, DC.
+The Learning Barge team won the US EPA P3 Sustainability Award competition on the National Mall in Washington, DC.
 Most recently, the project was honored with an Excellence on the Waterfront Award from The Waterfront Center.